reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 excerpt: Teaching a neural network to solve simple probability problems step by step with an external symbolic solver.
 ---

+> This article explores a seq2seq architecture for solving simple probability problems in [Saxton et. al.][mathematics_dataset_paper]'s [Mathematics Dataset][mathematics_dataset].
+A transformer is used to map questions to intermediate steps, while an external symbolic calculator evaluates intermediate expressions.
+This approach emulates how a student might solve math problems, by setting up intermediate equations, using a calculator to solve them, and using those results to construct further equations.
+On the `swr_p_level_set` and `swr_p_sequence` categories, the architecture achieves near-perfect scores on interpolated test sets, but does not improve upon the baseline on extrapolated test sets.

 {% include toc %}

 A few months ago, DeepMind released [Mathematics Dataset][mathematics_dataset], a codebase for procedurally generating pairs of mathematics questions and answers, to serve as a benchmark for the ability of modern neural architectures to learn mathematical reasoning.